Loxodromia/Local_LLM/README.md

 2. If there is a multiple usage error: `Error: listen tcp 127.0.0.1:11434: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted`
 * Close the Ollama window and if still happening, open the Task Manager and close any ollama processes.
 Then restart VSCode and try again.

+# Dependencies

-Install Tesseract for OCR: ` https://github.com/UB-Mannheim/tesseract/wiki `
+1. Install Tesseract for OCR: ` https://github.com/UB-Mannheim/tesseract/wiki `
 Run the installer.
 By default, it installs to C:\Program Files\Tesseract-OCR.

 Add Tesseract to your system PATH: